aex90832/DexAI/README.md

 TCG, competitive battling — and get an answer grounded in real sources instead of whatever the model half-remembers from the internet.

+This started from having my son and nephew asking me tons of questions as they have gotten into competitive Pokemon battles together.
+It was also an chance to get better ad coding and see what can be done with self hosted AI.

 This guide assumes **nothing is set up**.
 Every step has sub-steps depending on what you already run.
 Skip the ones that don't apply.